microsoft/language-server-protocol/_specifications/specification-3-15.md

 	colorProvider?: DocumentColorClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/formatting`
+	 * Capabilities specific to the `textDocument/formatting` request.
 	 */
 	formatting?: DocumentFormattingClientCapabilities

 	/**
-	 * Capabilities specific to the `textDocument/rangeFormatting`
+	 * Capabilities specific to the `textDocument/rangeFormatting` request.
 	 */
 	rangeFormatting?: DocumentRangeFormattingClientCapabilities;

-	/**
+	/** request.
-	 * Capabilities specific to the `textDocument/onTypeFormatting`
+	 * Capabilities specific to the `textDocument/onTypeFormatting` request.
 	 */
 	onTypeFormatting?: DocumentOnTypeFormattingClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/rename`
+	 * Capabilities specific to the `textDocument/rename` request.
 	 */
 	rename?: RenameClientCapabilities;

 	/**
-	 * Capabilities specific to `textDocument/publishDiagnostics`.
+	 * Capabilities specific to the `textDocument/publishDiagnostics` notification.
 	 */
 	publishDiagnostics?: PublishDiagnosticsClientCapabilities;

 	/**
-	 * Capabilities specific to `textDocument/foldingRange` requests.
+	 * Capabilities specific to the `textDocument/foldingRange` request.
 	 *
 	 * @since 3.10.0
 	 */